 Do not pull the hand brake lever when the brake caliper has been removed.

+- Loosen screw 4 by several rotations.

+- Release screws 5.

-Unscrew screw 4 about six turns and press your hand on the screw to push the wheel spindle out of the axle clamp.
-Remove screw 4.
+- Press on screw 4 to push the wheel spindle out the axle clamp.

+- Remove screw 4.

 Danger of accidents Reduced braking efficiency due to damaged brake discs.